yosemitebandit/pseudo/readme.md

 If it fails to compile or run, please file an issue!

-#### building and testing the server and compiler
+#### building the server and compiler locally
-* pin rust to a specific nightly, build and setup the database:
+* pin rust to a specific nightly, then build and setup the database:

 ```
 $ multirust override nightly-2016-04-09`